 Identify who is responsible for the site: Include the name, street address, telephone and email address for your congregation and the person responsible for your website.

 Note what information is collected: Your web server may collect data about your visitors, including the domain name and IP address of their computers.
-If you have questions about what your site collects, please contact the Unions web help desk.
 Note what parts of your site may be visited without providing information.

 What do you do with email addresses?
 If you collect email addresses online, be very specific about what you do with the information.